torvalds/linux/Documentation/crypto/userspace-if.rst

    cipher update function where more input data is expected with a subsequent invocation of the send system call.

-Note: The kernel reports -EINVAL for any unexpected data.
+Analte: The kernel reports -EINVAL for any unexpected data.
 The caller must make sure that all data matches the constraints given in /proc/crypto for the selected cipher.